LaconicNetwork/loro-testnet/docs/service-provider-setup.md

 This service listens for `ApplicationDeploymentRequest`'s in the Laconic Registry and automatically deploys an application to the k8s cluster.

-1. Publish a `WebappDeployer` record for the deployer backend by following [these steps](https://git.vdb.to/cerc-io/webapp-deployment-status-api#configuration)

-2. Initialize a spec file for the deployer backend.
+1. Initialize a spec file for the deployer backend.

 ```
 laconic-so --stack webapp-deployer-backend setup-repositories